snailtail/AdventOfCode/README.md

 Sometimes I use .NET, sometimes I use Python.
 Sometimes I do a bit of both.

 I usually use VSCode with some relevant plugins.
+Occasionally I use Visual Studio, or JetBrains Rider.

 I do my work mostly on MacOS, but sometimes on Windows, sometimes using WSL, and sometimes I work from my Ubuntu desktop at home.